HyungkyuLimm/FindtheBestCityForYou/README.md

 ## File Descriptions <a name="files"></a>

 There are 1 notebook available here to showcase work related to the above questions.
 The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+If you **cannot see** .ipynb file, copy the url of .ipynb file and please go to http://nbviewer.jupyter.org to see the .ipynb file.
+Thank you :)